morismm99/PowerApps/M365 Management Solution/README.md

 This solution uses the following:

-SharePoint Online lists to store SHD, Message Center and RoadMap data Power Automate flows run on a schedule to scrape the MS Graph and store data in the SPO lists Power Apps canvas app is created to easily view and interact with this data Power Bi reports can be created to analyze this data The app can be added as a tab in an MS Teams channel as a tab for quick access!
+1. SharePoint Online lists to store SHD, Message Center and RoadMap data
+2. Power Automate flows run on a schedule to scrape the MS Graph and store data in the SPO lists
+3. Power Apps canvas app is created to easily view and interact with this data
+4. Power Bi reports can be created to analyze this data
+5. The app can be added as a tab in an MS Teams channel as a tab for quick access!

 App Registration

-The first step is creating an Azure App Registration with the necessary permissions It will be used in two of the flows which use the HTTP Action to do a GET REST API call from the MS GRAPH API You will need the following after your App Registration has been created:
+The first step is creating an Azure App Registration with the necessary permissions.
+It will be used in two of the flows which use the HTTP Action to do a GET REST API call from the MS GRAPH API

+You will need the following after your App Registration has been created:
-Application (client) ID
+1. Application (client) ID
-Tenant ID
+2. Tenant ID
-App Secret value
-Can be generated from the “Certificates & Secrets” in the App Registration options in AAD.
+3. App Secret value - Can be generated from the “Certificates & Secrets” in the App Registration options in AAD.

 SharePoint Online Lists

 Three SPO lists are needed:
-M365 Incidents
+1. M365 Incidents
-M365 Message Center
+2. M365 Message Center
-M365 Roadmap
+3. M365 Roadmap

 These lists can be created on a public SPO site, and permissions can be set accordingly to reduce number of users who can read/write to these lists
 Every app user will need the ability to read these lists.